 The ranch is just outside of the small town of Helmville, nestled along Nevada Creek, a tributary to the Blackfoot river.
 We are happy to call Montana our home.
 My husband, John's family moved here in the late 70's and raised cattle and sheep.
 They were often known for having the best alfalfa around.
 We strive to be good stewards to the land just as John's family has been before us.
 The ranch is also home to deer, elk, black bears, grizzly bears, mountain lions, wild turkeys, and a variety of birds and other small creatures.
 Nevada Creek is primarily a trout stream.
 We have the most beautiful sunsets here that remind us just how blessed we are to be living on this land,

 I have been raising cows most of my life.
 I grew up on a traditional cow calf operation where the calves were born in the spring and when it was time to wean in the fall the calves were all loaded on semis and sold to feedlots.
 Then I went to college and worked in the medical field for a few years.
 I enjoyed working with people but really longed to be back ranching again.
 In 2008, my husband, John and I moved to his family's ranch in the Helmville Valley.
 John's parents graciously let me start building up my own herd.
-Over the years I decided that traditional ranching wasn't going to be profitable for me so rather than sending the yearlings off to be finished in a feedlot, I started keeping all my yearlings and finishing them on grass before selling them locally by the half or quarter.
+Over the years I decided that traditional ranching wasn't going to be profitable for me because of the small size of the ranch so rather than sending the yearlings off to be finished in a feedlot, I started keeping all my yearlings and finishing them on grass before selling them locally by the half or quarter.
 In 2017 we had the opportunity to buy the ranch from John's parents.
 John runs his own business off the ranch and that leaves me to do most of the ranch and cattle work during the week.
 Then on the weekends John works on the ranch fixing my break downs and doing the heavy lifting.
 We are thrilled to raise our two young boys here and teach them the value of hard work.
 We hope to pass on the way of life we love.
 The boys will often be found helping me move cows, playing in irrigation dams, building snow forts while I feed, or having Nerf wars in the pastures.
 I hope you enjoy my beef as much as I enjoy raising it for you! ~Jamie

 If buying in bulk is not a good option for you, we are licensed to sell retail beef.
 If you happen to be in the neighborhood please phone ahead and you can stop by the ranch to pick up your order.

-· Arm Roast – $6/lbTraditional Sunday pot roast, large and meaty with nutritious marrow bone.
+· Arm Roast – Traditional Sunday pot roast, large and meaty with nutritious marrow bone.

-· London Broil -$6/lb Also known as top round, a boneless cut from the rear of the steer with big, juicy flavors.
+· London Broil - Also known as top round, a boneless cut from the rear of the steer with big, juicy flavors.
 Because it is lean, it must be tenderized with a marinade before cooking and thinly sliced before serving.